-Terengganu's strategic location facing the South China Sea made it an important trade center in ancient times.
-Terengganu is a sultanate and constitutive state of federal Malaysia.
-The states is also known by its Arabic honorific, Darul Iman ("abode of faith").
+Terengganu is a sultanate state of federal Malaysia.
+The states are also known by its Arabic honorific, Darul Iman ("abode of faith").
 The coastal city of Kuala Terengganu, at the mouth of the broad Terengganu River, is both the state royal capital and is the largest city in Terengganu.

 Kemaman is a district in Terengganu, Malaysia.
 It is situated on the coast of the South China Sea.
-Kemaman district is bordered by Dungun to the north and the state of Pahang to the south.
 Kemaman is administered by the Kemaman Municipal Council.
 The town of Chukai is Kemaman's administrative and economic centre.

 Kemaman's economy is primarily based on the petroleum and oil industry.
 The discovery of oil in offshore Terengganu in 1980s has attracted immigration to Kemaman from rural areas as well as other parts of the country.
 Kemaman is home to the deepest seaport in Malaysia.